AliFlux/WebImageMaximizer/README.md

 - Tiny size
 - Zero dependencies
 - Object-oriented usage
-- Easy to use (1 function, returns in array)
+- Easy to use (1 function, returns an array)

 ## Installation